danyx23/danyx23.github.io/_posts/2016-02-26-ports-in-elm.md

   effectOfAction = Effects.map (\_ -> Noop)
 ```

 (Note that instead of first converting to `Effects ()` and then mapping that I could also have mapped the `Task x ()` to `Task x Action` and then converted the Task to Effects).
 This may still seem a bit weird but it may help to realize that in this particular case of sending a message to a mailbox we are explicitly not interested in an actual `Action` value.
 We are only interested in performing the side effect of sending the message and it will not have a reasonable "payload" that should be routed through update.
-But because of how `Effects` are typed in `StartApp`, we do need to have an `Effects Aciton` in the end and so we introduce a `Noop` value that explicitly does nothing when it is processed in `update`.
+But because of how `Effects` are typed in `StartApp`, we do need to have an `Effects Action` in the end and so we introduce a `Noop` value that explicitly does nothing when it is processed in `update`.

 Ok great, this is the outgoing part of the ports - how about handling stuff that comes into our Elm program?